 Bus Timetable (climbing season)

-The windy, toll free road to the Fujinomiya 5th Station is closed to private vehicles during the entirety of the climbing season (July 9 to September 11, 2016) and during winter, typically from late November to late April.
+The windy, toll-free road to the Fujinomiya 5th Station is closed to private vehicles during the climbing season (July 10 to September 10, 2017) and during winter, typically from late November to late April.
 During the rest of the year, the 5th Station can be reached by car.
-If there are four travelers, access by taxi can be comparable in cost to access by bus.